The Frizzle Society of Great Britain

 Lee Grant, Chairman of The Poultry Club of Great Britain has issued a statement on behalf of the club regarding the National Show 2022.

-The decision has been taken as a result of the meeting yesterday to cancel The National Championship Poultry & Egg Show at Telford International Centre due to have been held in October 2022.
+The decision has been taken as a result of the meeting yesterday to cancel The National Championship Poultry Show at Telford International Centre due to have been held in October 2022 [NOTE - An Egg Show and the AGM will take place on Saturday October 22nd at a smaller hall onsite]

 You can read Lee's full statement under News on the Poultry Club website -